Andaz Wall Street Hotel

 When visiting one of those sculptures, don’t forget to rub their nose, horns and testicles for good luck!

 To this day, the Fearless Girl is one of very few female statues in New York City.
-Like it or not, she will remain at Bowling Green through February 2018.
+In December 2018 she was moved from her position at Bowling Green, where she faced the Charging Bull.
+You can find her right in front of the New York Stock Exchange!

 The Federal Hall was built in 1700 as New York’s City Hall.
 Since then, the building served as the first capitol building, first Congress and first Supreme Court of the United States, all of which are now located in Washington D.C.
 At this site, the country’s very first president, George Washington, took the oath of office.
 The Federal Hall building now serves as a museum about the beginnings of the United States.